legastero/stanza/docs/React_Native.md

 # Using StanzaJS with React Native

-**Requires react-native@0.59**.

-> There is currently an issue with linking `react-native-randombytes` when using `react-native@0.60`.

-StanzaJS does work with React Native (0.59), but it requires a little bit of extra configuration to shim properly.
+StanzaJS does work with React Native (through 0.60), but it requires a little bit of extra configuration to shim properly.

 ## 1. Add required dependencies to your package.json: